Nancy Beck Papers, 1944-2019 – MS147

 Nancy Eleanor Reynolds Beck was born in Wellesley Hills, MA in 1927 and died in Portsmouth in 2019.
 She attended Mount Holyoke College and Radcliffe / Harvard Graduate School.
 She married Dr. Peter Beck of Portsmouth in July 1959 in Wellesley MA and was managing editor at Atlantic Monthly in Boston until 1969.
 The couple lived at 43 Austin Street in Portsmouth until their respective deaths in 2016 and 2019.

-Nancy Beck was a philanthropist and a longtime board member for many civic and cultural organizations in Portsmouth, most notably Theatre by the Sea (serving as its president), Strawbery Banke Museum (twice as president of the board ), and the Greater Portsmouth Community Foundation.
+Nancy Beck was a philanthropist and a longtime board member for many civic and cultural organizations in Portsmouth, most notably Theatre by the Sea (serving as its president), Strawbery Banke Museum (twice as president of the board ), and the Greater Piscataqua Foundation.
 Other organizations she helped support were Portsmouth Historical Society, Portsmouth Preservation Inc., Portsmouth Hospital and the Portsmouth Public Library.

 The personal correspondence includes a significant exchange of anniversary and holiday cards between the couple.
 Other correspondence includes letters between Peter Beck and Consuelo Andrade-Marin, a longtime friend of the couple and someone whom Peter Beck had known in Ecuador when young.